grisu/gricli/USAGE.md

 ## user clearCache

-Clears the Grisu file system cache.
+Clears the file system cache.

 You need to logout and login again to see the effects of this command.

-Be aware that the next login will take longer than usual because the filesystem cache is rebuilt at that stage.
+Note: The next login will take longer than usual because the file system cache is rebuilt at that stage.

 ## view

+Prints the contents of a file.

+Once a job is submitted, a job directory is created which contains all the files associated with that job.
+The view command will print the contents of a specified text file in that job directory.

+The command can also print the contents of a remote file without reference to a jobname.
+In this case, a full path name is required.

+Note: Local file paths (e.g ~/myfile) are not currently supported.
+To view a local file use the 'exec' command e.g:

+    exec cat /my/local/file

+Parameters:

+    jobname  : The name of the job which the file is associated with.
+(Optional) filename : The relative or full path of the file.

+Example usage:

+    view myjob stdout.txt
+    view myjob input/first.txt
+    view grid://groups/nz/nesi/myfile.xyz
+    view grid://jobs/myjob/myfile.xyz
+    view gsiftp://some.example.server/home/myfile.xyz

 ## wait job

-Waits for a job to finish on the remote compute resource.
+Waits for a job to finish.

-This is useful in Grilci scripts where the execution will block until the job has finished.
-It allows for actions to be taken automatically when a job has finished.
+This is useful in scripts where the execution will block until the job has finished.
+It allows for actions to be taken automatically when a job has finished e.g:

+    set jobname myjob
+    submit echo Hello
+    wait job myjob
+    download job myjob

 Parameters:

-    jobname	: the name of the job on which to wait.
-Regular expressions are not supported.
+    jobname	: The name of the job on which to wait.

-Currently only a single job can be waited on.
+Note: Regular expressions are not supported and only a single job can be waited on.

 Example usage: